chat21/chat21-ios-demo/README.md

 5. Run "pod install" in the Xcode project folder.
 6. Install the Firebase cloud functions available [here](https://github.com/chat21/chat21-cloud-functions).
 Follow the included instructions.
 This will setup your backend.

-Now you can launch the project with the new created file "tilechat.xcworkspace".
+Now you can launch the project with the new created file "chat21.xcworkspace".

 More detailed instructions will be available soon.